 The master circadian clock that regulates 24-hour cycles throughout our bodies is found in a region called the suprachiasmatic nuclei (SCN) in the hypothalamus of the brain.
 The SCN is made up of two tiny clusters of several thousand nerve cells that "tell time" based on external cues, such as light and darkness.
 The SCN regulates sleep, metabolism, and hormone production.

-One example of how a local clock works comes from fruit flies.
+One example of a local clock comes from fruit flies.
 Cells in their antennae display a circadian rhythm independent of the brain's master clock.
 The antennae oscillations correlate with sense of smell, which is more sensitive at night than during the day.

 How many hours are in a biological clock?

 Why aren't organisms' internal clocks exactly 24 hours long?
 A computer simulation suggests competition for food and other resources is most intense among species with 24-hour cycles.
 If you eat at the same time as everyone else, you're less likely to get your share.
-Our slightly out of sync internal clock may have evolved to help us survive the competition.
+Our slightly out-of-sync internal clock may have evolved to help us survive the competition.

 How do clock genes work?

-In fruit flies, the clk and cyc genes work together to activate the per and tim genes so they produce proteins.
+In fruit flies, the clk and cyc gene products work together to activate the per and tim genes so they produce proteins.
 Those proteins, PER and TIM, then combine and slowly accumulate in the cell nucleus, where they slow down the clk and cyc genes, which in turn deactivates per and tim and stops further production of the PER and TIM proteins.
 As PER and TIM diminish, clk and cyc kick into action again, starting a new daily cycle.